cmu-sei/scir-oss/README.md

   -D:  set depth on dependencies to run scorecards (default: 0, top component only, or 'all' (no limit))
   -G:  set Github project site (REQUIRED)
   -L:  make one or more subreports and exit (default 'all')
+  -O:  offline - do not use networking (some capabilities will be degraded) relies on cached data
   -P:  set Phylum.io project name (default: same as -C) (REQUIRED)
   -U:  use package URI spec rather than a Phylum.io project name (e.g., npm:@babel/highlight:^7.18.6)
   -V:  display version (and exit)
   -W:  watch docker scorecards run not to exceed time limit (default: 300 seconds)

+  BUILD FLAGS (-f 'flag1[,flag2,...]')

+  all:		acts as if all BUILD FLAGS are true, essentially rebuilds everything from scratch (logs retained)
+  caches:	cached data from github (home page, contributors, SBOM), phylum project data
+  cards:	forces all scorecards and checks to run and retry previous error, no cached data is changed
+  crit:		forces OSSF Criticality Score to refresh
+  deps:		rebuilds all primary dependencies
+  hcheck:	forces MITRE Hipcheck to refresh
+  issues:	rebuilds phylum issues from all dependencies
+  job:		rechecks phylum analysis job for updates
+  meta:		forces GitHub Metadata to refresh
+  scard:	forces OSSF Scorecard to refresh
+  scores:	rebuilds coalesced scores from all scorecards and checks
+  subdeps:	rebuilds all tertiary and deeper dependencies
 ```
 Explaination: TBD